MaraRinn/WOLF-Walkthrough/Walkthrough/wiki_page.md

 Now add the **MHU-550 Bulk Harvesters** and **WOLF Refinery Modules** required for the chemicals (feed stock is minerals), metals (feed stock is metallic ore) and polymers (feed stock is substrates).
 These modules have added demand for a _Miner_ crew member so recruit one of those and add them to the crew module.
 To finish off this infrastructure install add another **WOLF Power Module**, and you should no longer have any deficits in the _Planner_.

+You should now have this crew in the _Karibou Passenger Cabin_:

+- Engineer
+- Farmer
+- Kolonist
+- Mechanic
+- Medic
+- Miner
+- Scientist
+- Technician

 **Note** that some of the _Material Kits_ produced by this infrastructure have immediately been consumed by other parts of the infrastructure (the habitation, life support and maintenance modules each consume 1 _Material Kits_ abundance).
 From the 5 _Material Kits_ produced by the fabricator, 3 have been consumed by the depot infrastructure leaving 2 for use elsewhere.

 Before we can deploy this infrastructure we need to establish the depot itself.
 To do this, add a decoupler and a **WOLF Depot Module** with a probe core.
 Note that this depot module, probe core and decoupler combination is going to be used so often that I prepared a subassembly for it -- check Subassemblies for _Depot on Decoupler_.
 When you launch this craft you'll decouple the depot, which needs control in order to be useful.